GaryHopeMS/MSBuildLab330/Lab Script.md

    (completion,  promptTokens,  completionTokens) =
        await _semanticKernelService.GetChatCompletionAsync(prompt);
 ```
-8. Thats it for the changes to chat service code so **save the Services/ChatService.cs** file.
+8. That's it for the changes to chat service code so **save the Services/ChatService.cs** file.

-The final version of the GetChatCompletionAsync() should look like this
+The final version of the GetChatCompletionAsync should look like this:
 ```csharp
 public async Task<string> GetChatCompletionAsync(string? sessionId, string prompt, string selectedCollectionName, string selectedCacheEnable)    {        try        {            ArgumentNullException.ThrowIfNull(sessionId);            // Setting some default values that will become more intersting to us later in the lab            bool cacheHit = false;            int promptTokens = 0;            int completionTokens = 0;            string collectionName = "none";            ///// This is where the magic will happen                    // new code            string completion = string.Empty;            (completion, promptTokens, completionTokens) =                await _semanticKernelService.GetChatCompletionAsync(prompt);            //Create message with all prompt, response and meta data            Message message = new Message(                    sessionId: sessionId,                    prompt: prompt,                    promptTokens: promptTokens,                    completion: completion,                    completionTokens: completionTokens,                    sourceSelected: selectedCollectionName,                    sourceCollection: collectionName,                    selectedCacheEnable, cacheHit);            //Commit message to array and database to drive the user experiance            await AddPromptCompletionMessagesAsync(sessionId, message);            return completion;        }        catch (Exception ex)        {            string message = $"ChatService.GetChatCompletionAsync(): {ex.Message}";            _logger.LogError(message);            throw;        }    }
 ```